fmi/java-course/homeworks/01-mini-outlook/README.md

      * @param accountName short name of the account
      * @param email       email of the account
      * @return the created Account
      * @throws IllegalArgumentException      if any of the string parameters is null, empty or blank
-     * @throws AccountAlreadyExists     if account with the same name is already present in the client */
+     * @throws AccountAlreadyExistsException if account with the same name is already present in the client */
     Account addNewAccount(String accountName, String email);